-The half year result to end 2018, as a good example, demonstrated 24% revenue growth, margin expansion and 58% profit growth.
-While many investors would baulk at the PE multiple, we have been able to look through this short term valuation measure and focus on the significant value creation opportunity for the business over the coming three to five years.
+The first half result, as a good example, demonstrated 24% revenue growth, margin expansion and 58% profit growth.
+While many investors would baulk at the PE multiple, we have been able to look through this short term valuation measure and focus on the significant value creation opportunity for the business over the coming 3 to 5 years.

 June year end.
-Source: First Sentier investors.
+Source: CFSGAM.
 Forecast data as at 4 June 2019.
 Shown in AUD terms.

-We hold a long term position in cloud-based accounting software provider Xero because we believe they offer a strong management team prepared to invest for the long term.
+We hold a long term position in cloud-based accounting software provider Xero because they offer a strong management team prepared to invest for the long term.

-The business has built a globally scalable software that, in our opinion, is the most compelling offering in the markets in which it operates.
+The business has built a globally scalable software that is the most compelling offering in the markets in which it operates.
 Xero is in the enviable position of being able to leverage a recurring revenue base to cement its competitive advantage by driving investment in product development harder every year.

 March year end.
 Source: Factset consensus.
 Forecast data as at 4 June 2019.
 Shown in AUD terms.

 Xero is in an excellent positon to offer investors both free cash flow generation and continued strong double digit revenue growth across the globe.
 The total addressable market is significant and good execution offers investors significantly larger margins and profit over the longer term.
-By example, Xero leveraged into the UK what started out as a New Zealand and Australian business.
-It is now the dominant accounting platform in the UK (a market three times larger than Australia and New Zealand’s) and has delivered strong subscriber growth over the last six months.
+By example, Xero leveraged what started out as an ANZ business into the UK.
+It is now the dominant accounting platform in the UK (a market 3 times larger than the ANZ) and has delivered 48% subscriber growth over the last 6 months.
 Once again, focusing on short term valuation measures can distract from the significant value creation opportunity ahead for the business.